-The Texas A&M University College of Engineering is offering fully-funded research positions for doctoral students beginning their doctoral program at Texas A&M. This up to four-year graduate research program will support doctoral research in defense-related technical fields beginning in the fall of 2021.
+The Texas A&M University College of Engineering is offering research fellowships for Ph.D. students beginning their Doctoral program at Texas A&M University.
+This up to four-year graduate research program will support doctoral research in defense-related technical fields beginning in the fall of 2022.
 Students must be performing research in the areas of: hypersonics, modeling and simulation, synthetic environments, artificial intelligence to support autonomous vehicles, or other closely related areas.
-Each awarded position will include a $24,000 to 30,000 per year salary — in addition to tuition, fees and health insurance — and is intended for new doctoral students.
+Each fellowship will include a $27,000/year stipend — in addition to tuition and fees — and is intended for new doctoral students.

-- Up to two awards will be available for the 2021-2022 academic year.
-The program goal is to reach 25 awards for students across The Texas A&M University System.
+- Fellowships will be available for the 2022-2023 academic year, beginning with the Fall semester.
+The program goal is to reach 25 fellowships for students across The Texas A&M University System.

-Applicants admitted and selected will be assigned to defense-related George H.W.
+Fellows admitted and selected will perform research on defense-related George H.W.
 Bush Combat Development Complex (BCDC) research projects.
-For academic year 2021, these projects may include:
+For academic year 2022, these projects may include:

 - Development of synthetic environments for the development of artificial intelligence-enabled, networked, autonomous vehicles; or